derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 Now is a great time to reinforce that professional coders don't remember all the runtime APIs (there are 700+).
 They reference resources *just like beginners*.
 We will do the same and simply focus on knowing about the special `window` object.
 Over time we'll memorize the APIs that we use most often.

 I do however recommend exploring the list of all the web APIs sometime.
-The effort enables you to grasp the big picture of what is possible in the browser.
-You will be impressed and you'll likely find many that that give you cool ideas.
+The effort enables you to grasp the big picture of what is possible by default in the browser.
+You will be impressed and you'll undoubtedly find many that give you cool ideas.

 ### Non-Reserved Keywords - Custom